-Keep in mind though; the price of the PET/CT system itself is far from the only cost involved in getting a PET/CT up and running in your facility. building some preliminary expectations for what your total budget will be may play a hand in your approach to finding a system.
+Keep in mind though; the price of the PET/CT system itself is far from the only cost involved in getting a PET/CT up and running in your facility.
+Building some preliminary expectations for what your total budget will be (construction, transportation, applications training, etc.) may play a hand in your approach to finding a system.

 You may not actually enter the PET/CT market with your final answers in mind, but by considering these three major facets of the purchasing process in advance you can point yourself in the right direction and save the time and trouble of looking at the wrong kind of equipment.